nerdishbynature/mobileonly.tools/_posts/2016-06-09-How-to-convert-videos-right-on-your-iOS-device.markdown

 readtime: 4 minutes
 ---

-# How to convert videos right on your iOS device

 __Videos really take advantage of the brilliant screen built into todays iOS devices.
 Too bad they only support playing MP4 files.
 Learn how to convert videos right on your device.__

 When switching from your PC or Mac to living on the iPad, and in the iOS ecosystem, you are going to miss some things for sure.
 One of the things I missed recently was having a great and customizable tool to convert videos.
 On your Mac or PC you would use an app like [Handbrake](https://handbrake.fr/ "Handbrake") but sadly this is not available on iOS.